What Is Easter, and Why Do We Celebrate It?

-There are 50 official flavors of Jelly Belly jelly beans, but the company is always trying out new flavors and releasing limited editions.
-This year, you can try candy corn and Tabasco.
-(Though maybe not at the same time.)
+There are more than 50 official flavors of Jelly Belly jelly beans, but the company is always trying out new flavors and releasing limited editions.
+This year, you can try Mint Mint Chocolate Chip and the Snapple Mix (though maybe not at the same time).

-More than 80 percent of parents admit to stealing candy from their kids’ Easter baskets.
+More than 80% of parents admit to stealing candy from their kids’ Easter baskets.

 Cadbury makes 500 million Creme Eggs every year—more than 1.5 million per day, every single day.

-Chocolate bunnies are the most popular item to put in an Easter basket, and more than 78 percent of people say they eat the ears first.
+Chocolate bunnies are the most popular item to put in an Easter basket, and more than 78% of people say they eat the ears first.

 The largest chocolate egg ever created weighed 15,873 pounds—about the size of an elephant!
 The largest chocolate bunny was 9,360 pounds.